hirosystems/docs/docs/stacks-2.1-upgrades.md

 ## What is Stacks 2.1?

 [Stacks 2.1](https://stacks.org/stacks-21-what-to-expect) is a fork and protocol upgrade of the Stacks blockchain.
-The major improvement includes [Stacking](https://www.stacks.co/learn/stacking) with [Proof-of-Transfer](https://docs.stacks.co/docs/understand-stacks/proof-of-transfer) (PoX) [contract](https://docs.stacks.co/docs/noteworthy-contracts/stacking-contract) (aka PoX-2).
+Among [other improvements](https://www.hiro.so/blog/a-developers-guide-to-stacks-2-1), Stacks 2.1 includes an updated [Proof-of-Transfer](https://docs.stacks.co/docs/understand-stacks/proof-of-transfer) (PoX) [contract](https://docs.stacks.co/docs/noteworthy-contracts/stacking-contract) (often informally referred to as "PoX-2") for Stacking.
 Stacking allows users to lock up STX to support the network and earn BTC.
-For more information on stacking changes, refer to [Stacks 2.1 transition impacts stacking](https://www.hiro.so/blog/how-the-stacks-2-1-transition-impacts-stacking).
+For more information on stacking changes, refer to [How Stacks 2.1 Impacts Stacking](https://www.hiro.so/blog/how-the-stacks-2-1-transition-impacts-stacking).

-> **_NOTE:_**
->
-> With the 2.1 transition, the users continuing stacking must restack their STX if they wish to continue stacking after the transition.

 ## What is PoX-2?

-[Proof-of-transfer(PoX)](https://docs.stacks.co/docs/understand-stacks/proof-of-transfer) is a consensus mechanism in modern blockchains.
-In Stacks 2.05 or earlier versions, this consensus mechanism uses [`.PoX`](https://explorer.stacks.co/txid/SP000000000000000000002Q6VF78.pox?chain=mainnet&_gl=1*6fljeg*_ga*MTY3NTgyOTg2OS4xNjY2MjA3NDM3*_ga_NB2VBT0KY2*MTY3MDk1ODcyNS4xMTEuMC4xNjcwOTU4NzI1LjAuMC4w) or `.PoX-1` smart contracts.
-With the Stacks 2.1 upgrade, the new fork is updated to `.PoX-2`.
+[Proof-of-transfer (PoX)](https://docs.stacks.co/docs/understand-stacks/proof-of-transfer) is a consensus mechanism in modern blockchains.
+In Stacks 2.05 or earlier versions, this consensus mechanism uses the `.pox` ([boot/pox.clar](https://explorer.stacks.co/txid/SP000000000000000000002Q6VF78.pox?chain=mainnet&_gl=1*6fljeg*_ga*MTY3NTgyOTg2OS4xNjY2MjA3NDM3*_ga_NB2VBT0KY2*MTY3MDk1ODcyNS4xMTEuMC4xNjcwOTU4NzI1LjAuMC4w), aka PoX-1) boot smart contract.
+With the Stacks 2.1 upgrade, the new fork is updated to `.pox-2` ([boot/pox-2.clar](https://github.com/stacks-network/stacks-blockchain/blob/next/src/chainstate/stacks/boot/pox-2.clar), aka PoX-2).

 ### PoX-2 periods

 The PoX-2 fork evolves in the following periods.
-Hiro products adapt to these periods to align with the new [network upgrade - SIP-015](https://github.com/stacksgov/sips/blob/feat/sip-015/sips/sip-015/sip-015-network-upgrade.md).
+Hiro products adapt to these periods to align with the new [network upgrade — SIP-015](https://github.com/stacksgov/sips/blob/a17d318321abf0754e8b2ce5706a9d25493d42ee/sips/sip-015/sip-015-network-upgrade.md).

-PoX contracts determine the reward set for the upcoming reward cycle.

-- **`Period 1`**—Stacks 2.0 and PoX-1 consensus rules in effect
+- **`Period 1`** — Stacks 2.0 and PoX-1 consensus rules in effect
-  - **`Period 2a`**-PoX-1 is still active.
+- **`Period 2`** — PoX-1 is still active.
 Stacking or delegating can start with PoX-2.
-  - **`Period 2b`**-PoX-1 deactivates and PoX-2 is now active.
+  - **`Period 2a`** — PoX-1 deactivates and PoX-2 is now active.
 Tokens locked in PoX-1 contract unlock.
+  - **`Period 2b`** — In the 2.1 fork, after v1_unlock_height, but before the first PoX-2 reward cycle
-- **`Period 3`**—PoX-2 is active.
-The PoX-2 reward cycle starts.
+- **`Period 3`** — PoX-2 is active.
+The first PoX-2 reward cycle starts.

 > **_NOTE:_**
 >
 > PoX-2 is not immediately used for reward cycles after the 2.1 fork.
 Period 2 (2a and 2b) allows stackers to stack and delegate their funds using PoX-2.

 The currently "active" PoX contract will determine the reward set for the upcoming reward cycle.
 If PoX-1 is the "active" contract, the next reward cycle will read from the smart-contract state of PoX-1 to determine **who is paid out to** for Proof-of-Transfer consensus.
-The transition when PoX-2 is "active," but the current reward set is still being read from PoX-1 state is *Period 2b*.
+The transition when PoX-2 is "active," but the current reward set is still being read from PoX-1 state is _Period 2b_.

 To understand more about PoX-2 activation, reward cycles, and phases, refer to the below diagram.

 ![image](../docs/images/stacks_2.1_periods.jpeg)